codebar/tutorials/html/lesson1/tutorial.md

 </div>
 ```

+> Remember: the `<head>` section is not the same as a heading!
+Make sure your new `<div>` is in the page body.

 > Can you see the codebar logo?
 What happens when you change logo to logo1?

+> If you can't see your image, make sure you put it in the `images` folder.

-Let's add some more, this time, contained in a list.
+Let's add some more images.
+This time, we'll put them in a list.
-Do this underneath  `<h2>Why do I like owls so much?</h2>`
+Do this underneath  the `<h2>Why do I like owls so much?</h2>` heading.

 ```html
 <ul>